fshowalter/franksmovielog.com-v1/content/reviews/1245-french-dressing-1964.md

 venue_notes:
 ---

-**Ken Russell’s debut feature.** James Booth plays Jim, a deckchair attendant in a dying English seaside resort town.
-Alita Naughton plays his charming girlfriend, an American journalist who’s showing signs of outgrowing the small town.
+**Ken Russell’s debut feature.** James Booth plays Jim, a deckchair attendant in a dying English seaside resort.
+Alita Naughton plays his charming girlfriend, an American journalist who’s showing signs of outgrowing their small town.
 With his world threatened, Jim concocts a scheme to stage a film festival starring a French beauty.

 <!-- end -->